MarcelRuoff/Personal-Website/content/publication/NLVIZ_2021/index.md

 ---
-title: 'ONYX : Assisting Users in Teaching Natural Language Interfaces Through Multi-Modal Interactive Task Learning'
+title: 'ONYX : Towards Extending Natural Language Interfaces for Data Visualization Tools through Interactive Task Learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here